haozuo17/FiETAN/README.md

+#GAN-ETAN is the new name, FiETAN is the old name.
+They are same.

 Extended Tree Augmented Naive Classifier (ETAN) is a recently proposed model which relax the independence assumption between input features.
 However, it is usually challenging to train a good ETAN, because it needs more training data.